 Check out tourism in the area, if you want to start an off-grid bed and breakfast, talk to farmers in the area and research subsidies if you’re going to be farming, etc.

 The average price of land can really fluctuate between regions.
 This can be due to population density or the availability of resources or logistics.
 If you’re looking to start a small farm, it’s no use buying cheap land if lack of water is the reason it’s cheap.

 4. Travel Around, See The Area And Meet People

 This is the fun part of looking for land!
-If possible, spend a holiday (or longer period of time) traveling around in the country and region of your choice.
+If possible, spend a holiday (or a longer period of time) traveling around the country and region of your choice.

 Get a feel for the area, the locals, (business) opportunities and (leisure) possibilities – and see if you can imagine yourself living there!

 5. Pinpoint The Area And Start Making Connections